 Fresh air and exercise.

 These elements are so important for our well-being.
 Taking exercise outside – even a short walk – contributes to our physical and mental health.
 Whether you are in a city or a village, try to notice the nature around you – trees, grass, the sky, flowers, the sound of birds.
-All within the social distancing guidelines of course – and if you see a tiger, then maintain an even grater distance.
+All within the social distancing guidelines of course – and if you see a tiger, then maintain an even greater distance.
 Fresh air and exercise will also contribute to better sleep…

 Here we are talking about sleep hygiene – having a “wind-down” routine that avoids action movies, high caffeine intake and over-doing social media and other on-screen activities too close to bedtime.
 Slow down and relax.
 It is not unusual to find that sleep might be more difficult at these times due to all the stress and uncertainty.
 Remember, if you try too hard to sleep it can make sleep more elusive.
 Focus on closing your eyes, relaxing your body, and directing your mind towards your breathing.
 Eazzzzzzzzzzzzy.